instadw/instadwell-blog/_posts/2025-10-14-pg-vs-hostel-vs-co-living-which-is-the-right-choice-for-you.md

 ## Introduction

 Finding the right place to live is one of the most important decisions students and young professionals make when moving to a new city.
-Your accommodation shapes your daily comfort, safety, social life, and even how well you focus on studies or work.\
+Your accommodation shapes your daily comfort, safety, social life, and even how well you focus on studies or work.
-\

 Did you know?
 For every six students enrolling in higher education in India, there’s only **one hostel bed** available.

 With so many choices like **Paying Guest (PG)** accommodations, **hostels**, and **modern co-living spaces**, it can be confusing to decide what fits you best.
 Each has its own pros, cons, and lifestyle benefits.

-In this guide, powered by InstaDwell – India’s trusted platform for verified student housing & co-living, we’ll break down the differences to help you make the right choice.
+In this guide, powered by InstaDwell, India’s trusted platform for verified student housing & co-living, we’ll break down the differences to help you make the right choice.
 InstaDwell is also recognized as a  [Top PG & Co-Living Platform in India and Abroad](https://instadwell.com/), helping thousands of students find safe and comfortable stays.

 ## What is Co-living?